armanriazi/armanriazi.github.io/docs/public/blockchain/solidity/smart-contract-real-estate.md

 This can be achieved by using a development environment for Ethereum called Truffle.
 A sim ple migration script needs to be created for Truffle, after which the contracts can be deployed using the following command:

 ```shell
 truffle migrate
 ```

 ### Open the status view in browser

 Without a graphical user interface, none of the process steps can be visually observed in any way.
 Therefore, a simple web-browser-based status viewer has been added to the demo application.
 It shows the changes in the status of the different entities as a crude HTML table.
 The status viewer can be accessed by opening the web page index.html in any web browser.
 Open `scripts/status/index.html` in browser.

-### Run the issuer script that creates real estates, owners and agents in the contract.
+### Run the issuer script that creates real estates, owners and agents in the contract

 Creating the assets and the agents, and establishing ownership For the demo, agents are needed in order to facilitate a workflow between them.
 Furthermore,